Shimajiri District, Okinawa: Etymology

 However, there are hundreds of geographic references throughout Japan and even into the northern Kuriles using "shiri", to approximate the Ainu word shir, meaning island.
 Despite Okinawa being so far south, historically Jōmon culture was dominant as on the mainland, and words likely have survived, though their original meanings have long been lost or modified.

+Population

 As of 2020, the district has an estimated population of 105,230 and the density of 447.98 persons per km2.
 The total area is 234.9 km2.

+Geography

 The district also includes Kume Island, the islands of Iheya and Izena, the Kerama Islands, the Aguni Islands, and the Daitō Islands.